iHDeveloper/spigot-starter-kit/README.md

 - Delete `.build-tools` directory by executing `rm -rf .build-tools/`
     > If `.build-tools/` exists in your kit workspace
 - Run `./gradlew setup`

+## Use local dependency
+If you want to use the local dependency to avoid rebuilding the build tools in your machine.
+You need to run the build tools at least one time to have the local dependency cached.

+**You need to specify the version of the local dependency**
+- Edit `build.gradle.kts`
+    ```kotlin
+    val buildTools = BuildTools(

+            // Use local cached dependency (default = false)
+            useLocalDependency = true,

+            // The version of the built local dependency
+            localDependencyVersion = "1.8.8-R0.1-SNAPSHOT"

+            /* ... */
+    )
+    ```
+- **Note:** You don't need to delete `.build-tools` while enabling this option.
+- **Fun Fact:** You don't need `.build-tools` anymore (unless you changed the Minecraft version)